minatox-x/verifysphere-win/README.md

 This removes the app and automatically de-registers the `verifysphere://` URI scheme — no leftover Registry entries.

-### Portable option

-The Releases page also includes a standalone `VerifySphere-v*.exe` for anyone who'd rather not install anything.
-It runs fine on its own, but since nothing registers it with Windows, `verifysphere://` links won't automatically open it — use the installer above if you need that.

 ---

 ## Building from source